cidgoh/Wastewater_Contextual_Data_Specification/Mappings/README.md

 ## Contents

-- NCBI_mapping.xlsx: Maps fields from the PHA4GE Wastewater Contextual Data Specification to existing packages including; NCBI Biosample, SRA and ENA.
+- `NCBI_PHA4GE-Wastewater_mapping.xlsx`: Maps fields from the PHA4GE Wastewater Contextual Data Specification to existing attributes packages including; NCBI BioSample SARS-CoV-2_wwsurv and sequence read archive (SRA).
-- PHES_ODM_mapping.xlsx
+- `ENA_PHA4GE-Wastewater_mapping.xlsx`: Maps fields from the PHA4GE Wastewater Contextual Data Specification to existing packages including; ERC000023: GSC MIxS wastewater sludge and ERC000036 ENA sewage checklist.
+- `PHES_ODM_mapping.xlsx`: Maps fields from the PHA4GE Wastewater Contextual Data Specification to the PHES-ODM structure.

 ## Excel File Structure

-Each Excel file includes the following columns:
+### PHA4GE to NCBI

+**SRA_template:** The metadata attributes for SRA submission, including picklists.
+For reference only.
+**SARS-CoV-2_wwsurv_template:** The metadata attributes for a BioSample submission, including picklists, for the SARS-CoV-2_wwsurv package.
+For reference only.
+**PHA4GEWW_to_NCBISRA_fields:** The mapping for the PHA4GE fields to the INSDC equivalent.
+- Source ID: The ontology ID attributed to the source field in the PHA4GE Wastewater Contextual Data Specification (e.g., GENEPIO:0001123).
+- Source field title: The name/title attributed to the PHA4GE field in the Wastewater Contextual Data Specification.
+- Target field title: Corresponding field name in the external standard.
+- Target field type: The data type of the target field (e.g., string, integer).
+- Transformation rule: A broad category that describes the transformation rule used to map the source field to the target field (e.g., one to one, concatenate).
+- Details: Additional information or instructions for the mapping, such as specific considerations or contextual notes (e.g. "in target_field concatenate values from 'sequencing protocol' and 'genomic target enrichment method' ").
+**PHA4GEWW_to_NCBISARS-CoV-2_wwsurv_fields:** The mapping for the PHA4GE fields to the INSDC equivalent.
-Source ID: The ontology ID attributed to the source field in the PHA4GE Wastewater Contextual Data Specification (e.g., GENEPIO:0001123).
+- Source ID: The ontology ID attributed to the source field in the PHA4GE Wastewater Contextual Data Specification (e.g., GENEPIO:0001123).
-Source field title: The name/title attributed to the PHA4GE field in the Wastewater Contextual Data Specification.
+- Source field title: The name/title attributed to the PHA4GE field in the Wastewater Contextual Data Specification.
-Target field title: Corresponding field name in the external standard.
+- Target field title: Corresponding field name in the external standard.
-Target Field Type: The data type of the target field (e.g., string, integer).
+- Target field type: The data type of the target field (e.g., string, integer).
-Transformation rule: A broad category that describes the transformation rule used to map the source field to the target field (e.g., one to one, concatenate).
+- Transformation rule: A broad category that describes the transformation rule used to map the source field to the target field (e.g., one to one, concatenate).
-Details: Additional information or instructions for the mapping, such as specific considerations or contextual notes (e.g. "in target_field concatenate values from 'sequencing protocol' and 'genomic target enrichment method' ").
+- Details: Additional information or instructions for the mapping, such as specific considerations or contextual notes (e.g. "in target_field concatenate values from 'sequencing protocol' and 'genomic target enrichment method' ").
+**PHA4GEWW_to_NCBIALL_values:** The mapping for values from the PHA4GE Wastewater Contextual Data Specification to their NCBI equivalent
+- SOURCE_field: The name of the PHA4GE field (e.g. 'sequencing assay') and associated values (e.g. 'Whole genome sequencing')
+-TARGET_field: The name of the NCBI equivalent field (e.g. 'library_strategy') and equivalent value (e.g. WGS)

+### PHA4GE to ENA

+PHA4GEWW_to_ENAERC000023_fields: The mapping for the PHA4GE fields to the INSDC equivalent.

+***To be updated***

 ## How to Use